ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 <hr>

-Q3. d. **Write the pseudo-codes (for map and reduce functions) for calculating the average of a set of integers in MapReduce.
-Suppose A= (15, 25, 35, 45, 55, 65, 75) is a set of integers.
-Take 4 mapper nodes and 1 reducer node.
-Show the map and reduce outputs.**
+Q3. d. **Write the pseudo-codes (for map and reduce functions) for calculating the average of a set of integers in MapReduce. <br> Suppose A= (15, 25, 35, 45, 55, 65, 75) is a set of integers.
+Take 4 mapper nodes and 1 reducer node. <br> Show the map and reduce outputs.**

 Ans.
 $A = (15, 25, 35, 45, 55, 65, 75 )$